scionproto/scion/doc/ControlPlanePKI.md

 ### TRC Attestation

 The previously mentioned methods imply a large operational overhead.
-Requiring human involvement for end hosts is not be desirable, or might not even be feasible.
-With the TRC Attestation method, the human involvement is reduced to a minimum.
+Requiring human involvement for may not be desirable, or may not even be feasible.
+With the TRC Attestation method, human involvement is reduced to a minimum.

 A numbering authority will coordinate the attribution of identifiers to ISDs globally.
 It is likely, however, that this authority will delegate and allocate ISD ranges to regional authorities, which will then assign specific identifiers to ISDs in their region.
 These regional authorities act as the Regional Attestation Authority (RAA).

-An __Attestation__ is issued for every base TRC and indicates to any verifier that the base TRC is considered the trust anchor for the respective ISD at the time of signing.
+An __Attestation__ is issued for every base TRC and indicates to any relying party that the base TRC is considered the trust anchor for the respective ISD at the time of signing.
 Thus, whenever an ISD registers itself with the regional numbering authorities, it simultaneously obtains an attestation for bootstrapping purposes.
-Additionally, whenever an ISD is forced to do a trust reset, a new attestation has to be obtained.
+Additionally, whenever an ISD is forced to perform a trust reset, a new attestation must be obtained.

-Attestations are used by verifiers to validate fresh or reset TRCs for remote ISDs.
+Attestations are used by relying parties to validate initial or trust-reset TRCs of remote ISDs.
 They are stored in the trust store and are considered first order citizens.
-When a verifier encounters an unknown base TRC during a TRC request, it fetches the attestation from the same node.
+When a relying parties encounters an unknown base TRC during a TRC request, it fetches the attestation from the same node.
 Thus, even infrastructure nodes operating in manual, TOMA or any other mode must be able to provide attestations for every base TRC in their store.
-In fact, they should probably include attestation verification into their pipeline for added security.
+In fact, they should include attestation verification into their decision process for added security.

 Regional numbering authorities must maintain an append-only log of base TRCs and attestations in their ISD range(s) for auditability.
-This also allows all entities to quickly discovery new base TRCs, either caused by a new ISD joining the network or by a trust reset.
+This also allows all entities to quickly discover new base TRCs, either caused by a new ISD joining the network or by a trust reset.
 Additionally, the RAAs manage an append-only log of all TRCs in their ISD range.
 RAAs discover new TRCs by periodically fetching the newest TRCs in their ISD range.